tiprankstipranks

 Extensive competition for loans and deposits could adversely affect our ability to expand our business, as well as our financial condition and results of operations.

 Because our profitability stems from our ability to attract deposits and originate loans, our continued ability to compete for depositors and borrowers is critical to our success.
 Our success as a competitor depends on a number of factors, including our ability to develop, maintain, and build long-term relationships with our customers by providing them with convenience, in the form of multiple branch locations, extended hours of service, and access through alternative delivery channels; a broad and diverse selection of products and services; interest rates and service fees that compare favorably with those of our competitors; and skilled and knowledgeable personnel to assist our customers by addressing their financial needs.
-External factors that may impact our ability to compete include, among others, the entry of new lenders and depository institutions in our current markets and, with regard to lending, an increased focus on multi-family and CRE lending by existing competitors.
+External factors that may impact our ability to compete include, among others, the entry of new lenders and depository institutions in our current markets.

 Sales & Marketing - Risk 1